How Much Is Pet Insurance in Kentucky?

 Average Pet Insurance Cost in Kentucky: Bottom Line

 Pet insurance in Kentucky costs less than most states.
-Expect to pay around $23 monthly for cats and $42 for dogs, though your actual costs depend on your pet's breed, age and coverage choice.
+Expect to pay $23 monthly for cats and $42 for dogs, though your actual costs depend on your pet's breed, age and coverage choice.

 Want the best rates?
 Compare quotes from several insurers before you commit.